THoehne/PhanesEngine/README.md

     make MathTestFPU

-They depend on the gtest library so the should not be required to build it manually.
+They depend on the gtest library so it should not be required to build it manually.
 If for some reason this doesn't work gtest can be build via:

     make gtest